gbxyz/pepper/README.md

 Available command-line options:

+- `--help` - show help and exit.
 - `--host=HOST` - sets the host to connect to.
 - `--port=PORT` - sets the port.
 Defaults to 700.
 - `--timeout=TIMEOUT` - sets the timeout.
 Defaults to 3.
 - `--user=USER` - sets the client ID.
 - `--pass=PASS` - sets the client password.
+- `--newpw=PASS` - specify a new password to replace the current password.
 - `--cert=FILE` - specify the client certificate to use to connect.
 - `--key=FILE` - specify the private key for the client certificate.
 - `--exec=COMMAND` - specify a command to execute.
 If not provided, pepper goes into interactive mode.